barsdeveloper/tree-ds/README.md

 //            ^^^^^^^^^^^^
 ```

-We moved the content from myTree (which now is empty) to the tree named: "inOrder", we could also copy the tree using copy constructor.
+We moved the content from myTree (which now is empty) to the tree named: `inOrder`, we could also copy the tree using copy constructor.
 That makes a deep copy (**slow**, avoid whenever you can).

 ```c++
 // In-order: 100, -20, -10, -40, -30, 200, 400,